cirroskais/lastfmnowplayingwidget/README.md

 > [!NOTE]
-> This is a fork if IPQow's lastfmnowplayingwidget with
+> This is a fork of IPQow's lastfmnowplayingwidget with some personalized changes.
-> some personalized changes.
-It includes an API key.
+> `config.js` includes an API key.
+Just change the username part.

 ![Last.fm Now Playing Widget](https://github.com/IPQow/lastfmnowplayingwidget/blob/main/GitAssets/githubbannernp.png?raw=true)